Tom Curry

 Cain column: How can Tom Curry miss out on Breakthrough Player award?

-TOM Curry was the Breakthrough Player of the Year in international rugby in 2019 for anyone with open eyes and an open mind.
+was the Breakthrough Player of the Year in international rugby in 2019 for anyone with open eyes and an open mind.
 Yet, somehow, World Rugby managed to box themselves into a corner by giving the award to Romain Ntamack, the 20-year-old and fly-half/centre, at the awards ceremony a couple of weeks ago in Tokyo.

-This is because Curry, the 21-year-old and Sale flanker who had a brilliant first full season at international level, and was unquestionably one of the players of the World Cup, was not deemed eligible because he had been nominated as a potential World Rugby Player of the Year.
+This is because Curry, the 21-year-old England and flanker who had a brilliant first full season at international level, and was unquestionably one of the players of the World Cup, was not deemed eligible because he had been nominated as a potential World Rugby Player of the Year.

 Despite the top award going to his World Cup-winning South African rival, Pieter-Steph du Toit, it should not have precluded Curry being awarded the breakthrough prize.
 World Rugby could have simply nominated Curry in both categories.